Telosa: A New American City

 There are a handful more reasons to be skeptical of Telosa.
 First, the city is abstracted from any economic rationale, instead focused on a political one.
 Second, the political rationale Telosa focuses on, income inequality, indicates a poor intellectual framework.
 Third, hiring Bjarke Ingels, instead of an urban planner (*cough* Alain Bertaud), demonstrates a misunderstanding of the function of a city.
 Fourth, being public about the project before identifying a site and securing the right to build risks galvanizing a NIMBY opposition.

 Economic rationale: Most cities exist for economic reasons.
-There’s a natural port, a trading hub, or a mine where enough people move until it becomes more diversified and self-sustaining.
+There’s a natural port, a trading hub, or a mine — something to make enough people move to the city until it becomes more diversified and self-sustaining.
 Telosa is not leading with an economic rationale.
 It is unclear what businesses the city will attract or why people will move there.
 Instead, it focuses on a political rationale, fixing income inequality.
 People don’t move to a new city to fix social problems.

 Bjarke Ingels: If you want to build a city, why hire an urban planner when you can hire a star architect!
 Cities are labor markets, some urban planners, e.g. Alain Bertaud, understand this, and can plan the city around it.
 Ingels is good at designing pretty buildings.
 He says he wants to embed new technology in Telosa.
 There is no indication he understands what a city is.